FrankEntriken/CPSC_354_Blog/Week7.md

         else evalCBN e4
     evalCBN x = x

 From here, we can practice using this syntax by generating a parser and building the interpreter.
 The steps for this process can be found [here](https://github.com/alexhkurz/programming-languages-2020/tree/master/Lab1-Lambda-Calculus).
-Once we have completed this process, we can test out our new if-then-else clause.
+Once we have completed this process we can test out our new if-then-else clause.
 In a .cf file we can write lines of code to be executed by LamdaNat3.

     (\ x.\y.if x = y then S 0 else 0) S O  S O